Alexandre Tasman [1897-1986] was a Polish composer who wrote eight string quartets. I am going to discuss two of them, an early and a late work.

 The final movement is marked adagio and is very sparse.
 It’s hard to imagine the same composer wrote the previous movement.
 After a time the violins become a little agitated but soon return to the somber feeling.
 There is some melodic development but the music is barely moving, just extremely understated.
 A fugue is introduced, which is fascinating at this very slow tempo.
 A sudden violin entrance brings with it another fugue, this time at a fairly moderate tempo, just fast enough to make it chaotic.
 The music positively dashes to the end.

 It’s a long time from 1925 to 1956.
 The Second is a very light work while the Eighth, quite intense.
 This development is common among some twentieth century composers.
 You can experience their progression through their quartets.

-These works come on a 2-CD set, Complete Music for String Quartet played by the Silesian Quartet.
+These works come on a 2-CD set, Complete Music for String Quartet on the Etcetera label, played by the Silesian Quartet.
 It is available at Amazon US on CD and at Amazon UK as an MP3 download only.
-The music is on Spotify and both quartets, together with his others, are freely available on youtube.

 Listenability: A very interesting journey.